Python-Team6/The-Full-Monty-Python-Training-Code-Academy/README.md

-# Web scrapper blueprint
+# Python Web scrapper

-# Have fun!
+Simple, python web scraper that saves the output data in json file.